deficollective/defiscan/src/content/protocols/pendle.md

 ### vePENDLE and Governance System

 The vePENDLE system handles voting, boosts and rewards.
 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines PENDLE incentive distribution across pools.
-Its functions include `upgradeTo`, `addPool`, `removePool`, and `setPendlePerSec`, all controlled by `Governance` and in some cases by `hardwareDeployer` (an EOA) and `DevMultisig`.
-These functions allow for complete modification of the incentive system with no timelock protection.
+The _Pendle Team_ can completely upgrade the contract, or add and remove pools from receiving votes without timelock which could lead to _loss of unclaimed yield_.

 The `PendleGaugeControllerMainchainUpg` includes the function `withdrawPendle` that allows `Governance` to withdraw any amount of PENDLE tokens to any address, potentially draining all reserves in a single transaction.
 It also includes `upgradeTo` and `transferOwnership` functions that could transfer control of the entire reward distribution system.